10 Cozy Winter Dinner Party Ideas

 4. Don’t forget the appetizers

 Pre-game for the main meal with light bites.
 Use limited edition snowflake Ritz crackers for festive bruschetta, serve a warm brie dish, offer plenty of cheese and crackers, and get creative with puff pastry to create bite-sized snacks.
-A veggie tray and fruit salad are also perfect complements for any assortment of appetizers.
+A veggie tray and fruit salad are also perfect complements for an assortment of appetizers.
+Not in the mood to shop and cook?
+Tell the Concierge service what you feel like serving and they can deliver a full catered meal to your Peerspace venue!

 5. Let the games begin